faouziha/gestion-de-stock/README.md

 - **User Profile Management**: Users can update their profile information and preferences
 - **Secure Sessions**: JWT-based authentication with proper token management
 - **Password Security**: Bcrypt hashing for secure password storage

+### Brand Management
+- **CRUD Operations**: Complete interface to create, read, update, and delete brands
+- **Brand Details**: Store comprehensive information including:
+  - Brand name and description
+  - Logo image with automatic resizing and compression
+  - Brand website URL and founding year
+  - Brand color for UI customization
+- **Brand-Product Association**: Link products to specific brands for better organization
+- **Brand Filtering**: Filter products by brand in the product listing
+- **User-Specific Brands**: Each user only sees brands they have created or have access to
+- **Secure API Integration**: Properly authenticated API endpoints with user validation
+- **Error Handling**: Comprehensive error handling with user-friendly messages

 ### Product Management
 - **CRUD Operations**: Comprehensive interface to add, edit, view, and delete products